capitanbarbosa/linux_middle_click_for_windows/README.md

 Autohotkey v2 script.

-## 2 Versions:
-- a version that copies then pastes when middle clicking.
-- a version that cuts then pastes when middle clicking.
+- if text is highlighted, it copies.
+- if no text is highlighted, it pastes.

-whenever the mouse cursor is outside a text selection, it closes the tabs like it normally would.
+- whenever the mouse cursor is outside a text selection, it sends a normal middle click. (closes tabs like it normally would)

 Feel free to share!